Practical One-Round-Trip BFT Replication: Conclusion

 \section{Conclusion}

-We present \prot{}, a new BFT protocol that attempts to achieve near-optimal end-to-end commit latencies from the client's perspective. \prot{} accomplishes this by combining the techniques of leaderless protocols, speculative execution, and fast path quorums.
-To make this combination work in practice, \prot{} leverages synchronized clocks to order requests by estimated time of arrival, extra replicas to increase the likelihood of the fast path, and a proactive alignment protocol to reduce divergence between replicas.
+We present \prot{}, a new BFT protocol that achieves near-optimal end-to-end commit latencies.
+To accomplish such an aggressive fast path in practice, \prot{} leverages synchronized clocks to order requests by estimated time of arrivals and is designed to stay on the fast path even in the face of intermittent network unpredictability.